Hi, I'm Logan Leak. A Cancer Biologist.

 Research Assistant - Case Western Reserve University

-Assessed the effects of aging on the immune system using patient blood samples and flow cytometry
+Assessed the effects of aging on immune system function using patient blood samples and flow cytometry.

 Aug.
 2014 - May 2015